Bookrage001/osc/resources/docs/user-guide/widgets-specifics/containers.md

 ## Panel

 Panels can contains tabs or widgets.
 These can be absolutely positioned and can overflow their parent's size (which will then display scrollbars).
+When a panel contains tabs, it can send and receive its active tab's index through osc.

 ```js